Scientific Name

 Description

-Opuntia basilaris is a shrubby cactus with sprawling to ascending or erect stems composed of flattened, nearly smooth segmented joints (pads) with areoles containing numerous glochids and no spines.
+Opuntia basilaris is a shrubby cactus with sprawling to ascending or erect stems that consist of flattened, nearly smooth segmented joints (pads) with areoles containing numerous glochids and no spines.
 It can grow up to 16 inches (40 cm) tall and branch from the base.
-The stem segments are blue-green to yellow-green, sometimes tinged maroon-purple.
+The pads are blue-green to yellow-green, sometimes tinged maroon-purple.
 They are thick, fleshy, spatulate to broadly obovate or subcircular, and can reach up to 14 inches (35 cm) in length and up to 6.4 inches (16 cm) in width.
 The glochids are yellow to red-brown or dark brown.

-The flowers are pink to magenta with yellowish anthers, measure up to 2.4 inches (6 cm) long and 2 inches (5 cm) in diameter, and appear on the upper terminal margins of pads from spring to early summer.
-The edible fruits are spherical to obovate, about 1.6 inches (4 cm) in diameter, tan and dry at maturity, and contain yellowish to tan seeds.
+The flowers are pink to magenta with yellowish anthers and appear on the upper terminal margins of pads from spring to early summer.
+They can reach up to 2.4 inches (6 cm) in length and 2 inches (5 cm) in diameter.
+The edible fruits are spherical to obovate, tan and dry at maturity, and contain yellowish to tan seeds.
+They can grow about 1.6 inches (4 cm) in diameter.

 How to Grow and Care for Opuntia basilaris